 - 4 cloves garlic, minced

-- 1/2 pound roasted pasture-raised turkey (or chicken) pieces, chopped
+- 1 pound roasted turkey or roasted chicken, chopped

 - Preheat oven to 350 degrees.

 - In a large pot of salted water, cook the pasta until al dente.
 Drain the pasta, reserving 1/2 cup of the pasta water.
-Transfer the pasta back to the pot and set the water aside.
+Transfer the pasta to a large bowl and set aside.

-- Pour the pumpkin “cream” sauce over the pasta and gently stir to coat.
-Stir in the cooked chicken and beans.
-Transfer the pot to the oven and cook for 10 minutes.
+- Pour the pumpkin “cream” sauce over the pasta, turkey and sauteed vegetables in the large bowl.
+With a large silicone spatula, gently stir to coat.
+Transfer the pasta mixture to a baking dish and cook for about 10-15 minutes.
 Serve warm.